 Large industrial consumers are now able, after appropriate registration for the process, to voluntarily make load reduction potentials available to avoid possible controlled load shedding or minimise its effects, e.g. damage to production lines and production waste.
 By participating in the process, large industrial consumers have the advantage that they can better anticipate imminent disconnections and adjust or plan their processes accordingly.
 In the event of a power shortage, this reduces the risk of controlled load shedding due to insufficient electricity production.

-A blackout is a cross-regional, uncontrolled collapse of the electricity transmission grid.
+What is a blackout?A blackout is a cross-regional, uncontrolled collapse of the electricity transmission grid.
 There can be many causes for a blackout, ranging from a sudden outage of several large generating units or damage to lines or substations as a result of natural catastrophes to criminal attacks on the IT infrastructure.
 A blackout is very unlikely; there has never been a large-scale, uncontrolled power outage in large parts of the European interconnected electricity system.